top of page

 Explanation:

 One of the core principles of our policy is that the best and only form of marketing companies should be focused on, is making sure their product is as good as it possibly can be, and delivering it to the customer with the best possible service they can.
-This marketing strategy is clearly the best strategy of all, as it ultimately adds no extra costs to the product, or reduces the costs, and maximises the chances of the customer being delighted with the product, the service, and the company in general.
+This marketing strategy is clearly the best strategy of all, as it ultimately adds no extra costs to the product, or reduces its costs, and maximises the chances of the customer being delighted with the product, the service, and the company in general.
 The customer then does the marketing for the company for free, when they tell their family, friends, and colleagues how great the company was.
 It is through this strategy that start-ups and small companies can grow into larger companies, and as larger companies they would receive a greater proportion of the internet searches.
-This is the win win scenario that our policy aims to achieve, the business wins because it has a better product, better service, better sales, lower costs of marketing, more profit, and happier staff who enjoy their increased wages, and the integrity of the company.
-The customer wins for similar reasons, better product, better service, and the product will be cheaper!
-It is important to remember that all products worldwide can be sold with almost no marketing.
-All of this is in stark contrast to the current system, which does not have this focus and diverts attention away from the quality of the product and service, and instead focuses resources into manipulating clients into buying poorer quality products that cost more.
+The algorithm will be carefully balanced so as to always ensure anyone can enter and compete in the market place, but bigger successful companies cannot dominate or monopolise the market.

-Our system would therefore ensure that companies with good products and service grow, and companies with poor products and service shrink.
 There is no possibility of larger companies unfairly manipulating the market, the only way a company can increase their sales, is with the truth; with a better product and better service.
-In addition to the free online catalogue of all products and services of every company, there would be some forms of marketing that would be allowed, in order to help customers find what they want and become aware of new and better products.
+In addition to the nearly free online marketing of all products and services of every company, there would be some forms of marketing that would be allowed, in order to help customers find what they want and become aware of new and better products.
 This would be things such as opt in direct email marketing, marketing in shops of the products stocked, trade fairs, and signs on business buildings advertising the services the business offers.
-However there would be strict rules ensuring there is no paid advertising and marketing, so for examples businesses, media, magazines, papers, and venues would not be allowed to receive money in order to advertise other peoples products.
-There are more layers of protection we add to this policy, such as a complete and transparent review database of every company, see our Public Database Policy.
+However there would be no paid advertising and marketing, so for examples businesses, media, magazines, papers, and venues would not be allowed to receive money in order to advertise other peoples products that they do not sell directly themselves.

-Our ultimate policy is to have a single regulated world search engine, with a single marketing platform, for all human business and activity.
+Our marketing policy along with the others mentioned below would resolve all the issues mentioned above, and meet all our aims.
+Ultimately our policy is to have a single regulated world search engine, with a single marketing platform, for all human business and activity.
 In this way our goal of creating a safe, efficient, fair, and low cost marketing environment for everyone would be achieved world wide.
+See our Media & Online Policy to understand the other aspects of this in more detail.

 Wellbeing and cost benefits of this policy.